LudSkywalker/serempre/readme.md

 MYSQL_DB=bykfnabpbn8vqi39xlct

-#Put your username of the database manager MYSQL or MariaDB, by default :root
+#Put your username of the database manager MYSQL , by default :root

 MYSQL_USER=root

-#Put your password of the database manager MYSQL or MariaDB, by default is null
+#Put your password of the database manager MYSQL, by default is null

 MYSQL_PASSWORD=

 ## DATABASE
-Create an db with de name "bykfnabpbn8vqi39xlct" into MYSQL or MariaDB
+Create an db with de name "bykfnabpbn8vqi39xlct" into MYSQL
 ## Scripts
 First move into server and open your terminal there,after type "npm i" to download all modules